 The WTHS Postsecondary Planning Guide, "Guiding the Military Student" on page 30 can assist if you are considering a branch of the armed forces.
 Please use the resources below or speak with your counselor.

-- ASVAB is a multiple-aptitude battery that measures developed abilities and helps predict future academic and occupational success in the military.
+- ASVAB - A multiple-aptitude battery that measures developed abilities and helps predict future academic and occupational success in the military.

-- Men 18 and older must register for the Selective Service System.
+- Selective Service System - Men 18 and older must register.

 Military Service Academies

 To be accepted into any service academy except for the Coast Guard Academy, you must first be nominated by either a United States Senator, United States Representative, or the Vice President of the United States who can nominate applicants to any academy except the Merchant Marine Academy.
 Use the links below to begin your research:

 - United States Military Academy – Army West Point, NY